kinbank/parabank/README.md

 Kinbank (Parabank & Varikin)
 ============================

-This repository contains the merged data from [Varikin](https://github.com/SamPassmore/kinbank) and [Parabank](https://github.com/parabank/parabank-kinship-data)
+This repository contains the kinship terminology data from the [Parabank](https://github.com/parabank/parabank-kinship-data) project.

 To add a new language: